core-wg/oscore/draft-ietf-core-object-security.md

 Readers are expected to be familiar with the terms and concepts described in CoAP {{RFC7252}}, Observe {{RFC7641}}, Blockwise {{RFC7959}}, COSE {{I-D.ietf-cose-msg}}, CBOR {{RFC7049}}, CDDL {{I-D.greevenbosch-appsawg-cbor-cddl}}, and constrained environments {{RFC7228}}.

-# The Object-Security Option {#obj-sec-option-section}
+# The Object-Security Option {#option}

-The Object-Security option indicates that OSCOAP is used to protect the CoAP message exchange.
-The protection is achieved by means of a COSE object included in the protected CoAP message, as detailed in {{sec-obj-cose}}.

-The Object-Security option is critical, safe to forward, part of the cache key, and not repeatable. {{obj-sec-option}} illustrates the structure of the Object-Security option.
+The Object-Security option (see {{fig-option}}) indicates that OSCOAP is used to protect the CoAP message exchange.
+The Object-Security option is critical, safe to forward, part of the cache key, not repeatable, and opaque.

-A CoAP proxy SHOULD NOT cache a response to a request with an Object-Security option, since the response is only applicable to the original client's request.
-The Object-Security option is included in the cache key for backward compatibility with proxies not recognizing the Object-Security option.
-The effect of this is that messages with the Object-Security option will never generate cache hits.
-To further prevent caching, a Max-Age option with value zero SHOULD be added to the protected CoAP responses.

 ~~~~~~~~~~~
 +-----+---+---+---+---+-----------------+--------+--------+